Image © ITV Studios, 1969

 Raymond Adamson

-Character & Episode: Jack Lacey in Murder Ain't What It Used to Be!
+Character & Episode: Jack Lacey in Murder Ain't What It Used To Be!

 Born: 07/07/1920, Beckenham, Kent, England (as Raymond John Adamson)